 As a result of poor hand timing the last few weeks all.
 Examples include

-- Several 100m runs over the past few years were the race distance in the video is not consistent with the timekeeping for the same reasons mentioned above.
-The 200m of Anfernee Lopena at the 2013 Uni Games where he was clearly nearly 10m ahead of 2nd place in the final and times of 21.94 and 21.98 ht were given. .04 is a blanket finish, not a 10m gap?
+- Several 100m run over the past few years where the video’s race distance is not consistent with the timekeeping for the same reasons mentioned above.
+The 200m of Anfernee Lopena at the 2013 Uni Games was clearly nearly 10m ahead of 2nd place in the final, and times of 21.94 and 21.98 ht was given. .04 is a blanket finish, not a 10m gap?
 What the hell were the timekeepers thinking?

-- The 200m of Anfernee Lopena at the 2013 Uni Games where he was clearly nearly 10m ahead of 2nd place in the final and times of 21.94 and 21.98 ht were given. .04 is a blanket finish, not a 10m gap?
+- The 200m of Anfernee Lopena at the 2013 Uni Games was clearly nearly 10m ahead of 2nd place in the final, and times of 21.94 and 21.98 ht was given. .04 is a blanket finish, not a 10m gap?
 What the hell were the timekeepers thinking?

 2. Palaro Cockup